tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ### Globals in Remote Scene Tree View
-Now, if you **run the game** and press the keys outlined above, they should do their job.
+Now, if you **run the game** and press the keys outlined above, they should function as intended.
 While running the game, you can switch the scene hierarchy to `Remote` mode.
 This allows you to see the **current state of the scene** as the game runs.
-This is useful for looking at node properties in **real time**.
+This is useful for viewing node properties in **real time**.
 Looking at it now, we can see that the autoloaded `GlobalDebug` node sits as a **sibling** to the current 3D scene.

 ![](img/AutoloadInAction.png)